Dust diffusion in SPH simulations of an isolated galaxy: Results

 In order to see where dust processing is most efficient, the spatial distribution of the small-to-large grain ratio \DsDl is shown in Figures~\ref{fig:DsDlmap250} and \ref{fig:DsDlmap2Gyr} at early and late times, respectively.
 At early times, enrichment with small grains is only seen in the spiral arms of the disk and it extends out to larger radii in the \NoDiff\ and \WeakDiff\ runs.
 With stronger diffusion, small grains are initially restricted to the very center of the disk and cannot reach far from the relatively metal-rich center.
-These differences are likely explained by the fact that metal mixing introduces some sort of \emph{socialism of metals}, in the sense that growth can only happen once the whole disk has been sufficiently enriched with metals, as it initially \emph{lowers} the local metal budget, by sharing it among the whole neighborhood.
-Without diffusion, whichever cell gets enriched with metals first can grow first, leading to a headstart in growth compared to the rest of the cells, explaining the overall higher small grain enrichment at early times.
+These differences are likely explained by the fact that metal mixing initially leads to a \emph{dilution} phase, characterised by a mixing timescale that is shorter than the growth timescale.
+During this phase local variations in the metal and dust field are smoothed out, resulting in lower peak metallicities.
+Once the metallicity in the well mixed gas is large enough, growth starts, leading to a sharp rise in the small grain abundance.
+Without diffusion, whichever cells get enriched with metals first can grow first, leading to a headstart in growth compared to the rest of the cells, explaining the overall higher small grain enrichment at early times.

 At late times, in all runs the full galactic disk is enriched with small grains, and \DsDl increases from the center towards the edge of the disk and then falls off towards the halo.
 The exact radius at which the maximum is attained seems to be rather independent of the strength of diffusion as long as some degree of diffusion is present.
 Within the halo, in the vicinity of the disk \DsDl is higher in the runs with stronger diffusion.
-Furthermore, in the runs with diffusion \DsDl becomes large within a thin layer above and below the disk, whereas it tends to fall off with increasing height in the \NoDiff\ run.
+Furthermore, in the runs with diffusion \DsDl becomes large within a thin layer above and below the thin disk, whereas it tends to fall off with increasing height in the \NoDiff\ run.
+In the thin disk, log(\DsDl)$\gtrsim 0.5$ corresponding to the thin yellow strip in the midplane.
+Just above and below the midplane, in the thick disk in all runs with diffusion log(\DsDl) is closer to 0 corresponding to the red envelope that extends up to $(1 - 2)\, \text{kpc}$, before it falls off in even higher layers.
 This is due to a steady supply of large grains from the thin disk into the surrounding layers, which can be efficiently shattered, leading to the slightly increased \DsDl.